 Creating Safe Environments for LGBT Students: A Catholic Schools Perspective.
 This collection of strategies, resources, and reflections helps Catholic high school teachers and counselors in their interactions with students who have either “come out” as LGBT or who are struggling with questions related to sexual orientation and/or gender identity.
 Our book is the first of its kind to be specifically written for the Catholic high school context.

-Our latest initiative is Catholics for Marriage Equality MN, one that recently premiered a powerful series of video vignettes of faith, marriage and family from the perspective of LGBT Catholics and supportive family members.
-Produced in response to the ongoing efforts to amend the Minnesota State Constitution to ban civil marriage rights for same-sex couples, our video series (available on DVD) invites people to seek and discern the face of God in the lives and relationships it presents, and to prayerfully reflect upon the impact of the proposed “marriage amendment” on these lives and relationships.
+Our most recent initiative has been Catholics for Marriage Equality MN, one that in September 2011 premiered a powerful series of video vignettes of faith, marriage and family from the perspective of LGBT Catholics and supportive family members.
+Produced in response to efforts to amend the Minnesota State Constitution to ban civil marriage rights for same-sex couples, our video series (available on DVD) invited people to seek and discern the face of God in the lives and relationships it presents, and to prayerfully reflect upon the impact of the proposed “marriage amendment” on these lives and relationships.